Principal Investigator

 elizabeth.gordon at yale.edu |

-Elizabeth Gordon Elizabeth is a fifth-year graduate student in the Department of Molecular, Cellular and Developmental Biology.
+Elizabeth Gordon Elizabeth is a sixth-year graduate student in the Department of Molecular, Cellular and Developmental Biology.
 She was raised in Pensacola, Florida, and graduated with both a B.S. in Biology and M.S. in Medical Sciences from the University of Florida.
 There, she worked in the lab of Dr. Charles Wood investigating the presence and role of a fetal microbiome during late gestation.
 In the Hatzios lab, Elizabeth is studying redox signaling in gastric cells during H. pylori infection.
 Outside of lab, Elizabeth enjoys hiking, baking, and lounging in her hammock with a good book. |

 renuka.ramanathan at yale.edu |

-Renuka Ramanathan Renuka is a third-year graduate student in the Department of Molecular, Cellular, and Developmental Biology.
+Renuka Ramanathan Renuka is a fourth-year graduate student in the Department of Molecular, Cellular, and Developmental Biology.
 She graduated from the University of California, Los Angeles, with a B.S. in Biochemistry.
 During her undergraduate studies, Renuka pursued projects in various labs studying cancer initiation, diagnosis, and treatment broadly focused on targeting biomarkers of cancer.
-In the Hatzios lab, she will be studying redox signaling during H. pylori infection that may contribute to gastric cancer development.
+In the Hatzios lab, she is studying redox signaling during H. pylori infection that may contribute to gastric cancer development.
 Outside of the lab, Renuka enjoys cooking, playing the piano, running, and tending to her houseplant collection. |

 anna.seminara at yale.edu |

-Anna Seminara Anna is a fourth-year graduate student in the Department of Microbial Pathogenesis.
+Anna Seminara Anna is a fifth-year graduate student in the Department of Microbial Pathogenesis.
 She graduated from the University of Maryland, College Park, with a B.S. in Biological Sciences with a concentration in Microbiology and high honors in Cell Biology and Molecular Genetics.
 While at UMD, Anna worked in the lab of Dr. Vincent Lee, studying how second messenger signaling nucleotides like cyclic-di-GMP interact with proteins.
-In the Hatzios lab, she will be investigating the biochemistry of redox-active small molecules in gastrointestinal bacteria.
+In the Hatzios lab, she is investigating the biochemistry of redox-active small molecules in gastrointestinal bacteria.
 Outside of lab, Anna enjoys reading, embroidering, and going to the theater. |

-natalie.murphy at yale.edu |
+kira.wang at yale.edu |

 |